 - Atomic model building and validation

 Frank DiMaio, University of Washington

 Peter Rosenthal, The Francis Crick Institute, United Kingdom

 Christopher Russo, MRC Laboratory of Molecular Biology, United Kingdom

-Stipends are available to offset tuition costs & as follows-
+Financial aid is available to help offset tuition costs as follows:

-Please indicate your eligibility for funding in your stipend request submitted when you apply to the course.
-Stipend requests do not affect selection decisions made by the instructors.
+Please indicate your eligibility for funding in your financial aid request submitted when you apply to the course.
+Financial aid requests do not affect selection decisions made by the instructors.

 No fees are due until you have completed the full application process and are accepted into the course.
 Students accepted into the course should plan to arrive by early evening on March 13 and plan to depart after lunch on March 27.